yktt-nuane/u35-app/README.md

 ### Test

-To test using Vitest and check coverage, `npm run test:unit`.
+`npm run test:unit` to test using Vitest and check coverage.

 ### Deploy